 TIP: to enhance the final flavor of your brew and avoid a papery taste, pre-wet the filter before pushing down the plunger.

 Portability – 5/5

-We can’t praise it enough when it comes to portability: the Aerobie AeroPress is probably the best coffee maker for travelers and as portable as a coffee press can get.
-It’s light, small, compact and, being made of plastic, much harder to break or damage than a French press or a Chemex.
+We can’t praise it enough when it comes to portability: the Aerobie AeroPress is probably one of the best coffee makers for travelers and as portable as a coffee press can get.
+Like some of favorites in this list, it’s light, small, compact and, being made of plastic, much harder to break or damage than a French press or a Chemex.
 It obviously doesn’t require any electricity, making it an ultimate favorite when it comes to camping or road trips (2).